 Duke University, Certificate in Nonprofit Management

-Nonprofit administration, bookkeeping, grant writing, outreach, human resources, nonprofit law, and strategic planning.
+Nonprofit administration, bookkeeping, grant writing and grant making, outreach, human resources, nonprofit law, and strategic planning.

 University of North Carolina at Chapel Hill, Bachelor of Arts, double major in American Studies and Interdisciplinary Studies (Urban History)

 International Preservation Studies Center, Advanced certificate in Preservation of Gravestones and Cemetery Monuments